T

 Local etiquette

-• Do not tip; it is not customary in Japan and can be seen as rude.
+• Tipping is not customary and can be considered rude.

-• Carry cash, as many smaller establishments, especially street food vendors, do not accept credit cards.
+• Carry some cash, as smaller establishments may not accept credit cards.

-• When eating kushikatsu, it is strictly forbidden to double-dip the skewer into the communal sauce.
+• When eating kushikatsu, remember the 'no double-dipping' rule for the communal sauce.

 Plan the rest of your Osaka trip